Friday, June 5, 2026

 Nine parts.
 Less than $40 total.
 A few skipped Starbucks runs, a few sacrificed Taco Bell Crunchy Tacos — all in the name of science, and the deeply held belief that somewhere down this road, we build something better than Bumblebee.
 Or at least Bumblebee’s budget cousin.

-Part 9: The Robot Learns to Stay in Its Lane — Line Following with a Webcam
+Line Following Robot Simulation with Webcam and OpenCV — Part 9: The Robot Learns to Stay in Its Lane

 Of all the senses a robot can have, vision gets the most attention.
 Always has.
 Probably always will.